MaudBoucherit/geek_sw_vs_st/doc/report.md

 We also chose to narrow our focus to _Star Trek_ vs _Star Wars_ and to notinclude other science fiction series such as _Doctor Who_.
 This did annoy some of our respondents who did not want to choose, however for the sake of the time we had available, and because we were unsure how large our final sample would be, we felt that a narrower focus would be best.

-In a future, better funded study it may be interesting to explore some of these other series, and perhaps include other genres that geeks are known to love such as fantasy.
+In a future, better-funded study, it may be interesting to explore these other series, and perhaps include other genres that geeks are known to love such as fantasy.
 We feel that not including an alternative such as _Lord of the Rings_ was a missed opportunity, because it may have reduced the amount of "neither" responses that we got from people who are just not interested in sci-fi.

 Also, some respondents felt that we should have dealt with the _geek_ vs _nerd_ dichotomy, which is not something we have an opinion on.
 In hindsight, we realize that some of this could have been mitigated by better defining what we meant by "geekiness" in the initial question where we asked for a self-reported score.